 VitaCyte relies on several biochemical tools to characterize and ensure the consistency of MA.
-The Pz-peptide substrate (Wünsch Assay) has historically been used to characterize collagenase activity4.
+The Pz-peptide substrate (Wünsch Assay) has historically been used to characterize collagenase activity.
 While this assay has advantages in terms of reproducibility and historical precedence, it also has several limitations.
 The Wünsch Assay is strongly biased towards C2 and is not sensitive to the different molecular forms of C1.
 In addition, the substrate assesses the catalytic activity of the enzyme and does not assess the ability of collagenases to degrade native collagen.
 Degraded collagenases lacking a collagen binding domain are able to cleave the Pz-peptide substrate but are not functional in degrading native collagen.
-The Pz-peptide activity provides potentially misleading information about the ability of collagenase to isolation islets.
-The limitations of the Wünsch assay led to the development a fluorescent microplate CDA using fluorecein isothiocyanate labeled calf skin collagen fibrils as substrate5.
+The Pz-peptide activity provides potentially misleading information about the ability of collagenase to isolate islets.
+The limitations of the Wünsch assay led to the development of a fluorescent microplate CDA using fluorecein isothiocyanate labeled calf skin collagen fibrils as substrate.
 The intact molecular form of purified C1 with two collagen binding domains (~116kDa) has approximately 10-fold higher CDA when compared the CDA found with same amount of purified C1 containing only one collagen binding domain (~100kDa) or intact C2 (~114kDa).
-MA is manufactured with both 116kDa and 100kDa molecular forms of C1 to provide the optimal collagenase activity for the isolation of porcine islets.